1nightcrawler/vaurioajoneuvo-scraper/README.md

 A price checker/scraper for [vaurioajoneuvo.fi](https://www.vaurioajoneuvo.fi), including a simple text-based UI and Telegram notifications for price drops.

----
+Currently it notifies the user, when the products price is under the target price.

 ## Features

 - Bypasses Cloudflare protection using [FlareSolverr](https://github.com/FlareSolverr/FlareSolverr)
 - Watchlist-based price tracking
 - Set fixed or random polling intervals
-- Clean terminal UI for adding/removing/editing products
+- Terminal user interface for adding/removing/editing products and polling intervals
 - Sends Telegram alerts when prices drop below your target
-- Cross-platform (Windows, Linux, macOS)

----
+- Should work on Windows, Linux and macOS

 ## Setup